-Net Cash (used in) provided by Investing Activities
+Net Cash Provided by (Used in) Investing Activities

-Our primary investing activities consist of purchases, sales, and maturities of our short-term and long-term investments and to a much lesser extent, capital expenditures for manufacturing, laboratory, computer equipment and software to support our expanding infrastructure and work force.
-We expect to continue to expand our manufacturing capability and throughput, including improvements in manufacturing productivity, and expect to incur additional costs for capital expenditures related to these efforts in future periods.
-In addition, we expect to continue to incur costs for capital expenditures for demonstration units and loaner equipment to support our sales and service efforts, and computer equipment and software to support our growth.
+Our primary investing activities consist of purchases, sales, and maturities of our short-term and long-term investments and to a much lesser extent, capital expenditures for manufacturing, laboratory, computer equipment and software to support our infrastructure and work force.
+We expect to continue to incur costs for capital expenditures for demonstration units and loaner equipment to support our sales and service efforts, and computer equipment and software to support our business operations.
+However, as a result of our efficiency and cost-savings initiatives, we may decrease or defer certain capital expenditures and development activities, while further optimizing our organization.